 The BBC, where Leena works, is pioneering the idea of neuro-inclusive spaces considering things like lighting, sound, colours, challenging that assumption that “open-plan”, and brightly coloured and cheerful is always best.

-It's in all our interests to consider how to be more neuroscience-inspired inclusive since cognitive diversity is essential for problem solving.
+It's in all our interests to consider how to be more neuro-inclusive since cognitive diversity is essential for problem solving.
 You just need to look at our current dysfunctional government of old-Etonians for proof of this!

 Hannah Critchlow spoke about consciousness.
 What is consciousness?
 Perhaps it can be defined as an ability to form a subjective view of the world.